Where is this feature available?

 You may only want users who have performed a certain action within a certain timeframe.

-On setting the cohort to 'user has action', you will be presented with the following:
+On setting the cohort to match users who 'performed action or event', you will be presented with the following:

-Go to 'People' > 'Cohorts' in the left-hand navigation (as shown in the beginning of this page) and select the cohort you want to view by clicking it, and you'll be presented with a list
+Go to 'Cohorts' in the left-hand navigation (as shown here and select the cohort you want to view by clicking it, and you'll be presented with a list.

 From the initial setup, PostHog is tracking various events from all users.
 However, you may want to differentiate between traffic from your team and traffic from your users.